Think of this as the season finale on my new cat adventure.

 The meds — oh yes, different pills for different sized cats.

 Bringing a new cat home to an existing brood is always stressful.
 I am not sure if it was more stressful to the cats or to me.
-I am a worrywart so I am guessing that it was me.
-Surprisingly my two lady cats took to her right away.
+I am a worrywart so it was me.
+My two lady cats took to her right away.
 Yes, there was hissing but very little.

 My drama queen guy cat was the king of hissy fits.
 He actually hit me on the head and said, “What were you thinking?”
 Seriously!